Alchemistyui/alchemistyui.github.io/_posts/2022-11-20-diffusion_summary.md

 (Most of the content in this part comes from [1], if you want to see more detailed reasoning, please check the original blog.)

 Diffusion models are one kind of Generative Model (others include GAN, VAE), and define a Markov chain that slowly adds Gaussian Noise into data (Forward Diffusion Process), and then learn to remove these noises and reconstruct the sample data (Reverse Denoising Process).
 The main difference between diffusion and other generative models is that its latent code is the same dimension as the original input.
+In the following parts, diffusion models will be explained based on DDPM [2].

 ## Forward Diffusion Process